naturallaw777/Sovran_SystemsOS/DIY Install Sovran_SystemsOS.md

     ```
     and press enter.

-    It will ask for your `Administrator` password and to get the password open a new `Terminal` window and type
+    It will ask for your `Administrator` password and to get the password open a new `Terminal` window and type:

     ```bash
     ssh root@localhost